-This creamy bone marrow mash is the yin to meaty dinner’s yang.
+This creamy bone marrow mash is the yin to your meaty dinner’s yang.
 Too good to refuse, you’ll even want seconds (and probably thirds, too).

 What you need: